 That means 6 grams of Citrulline Malate would yield 4 grams of Citrulline and 2 grams of Malic Acid.

 Needless to say, L-Citrulline and L-Citrulline Malate require different doses to be considered effective.

-At this point, enough different doses of Citrulline and Citrulline Malate have been used across enough different studies to carve out a clinical dose (range).
+At this point, enough different doses of L-Citrulline and Citrulline Malate have been used across enough different studies to carve out a clinical dose (range) for each.

-- If you’re taking L-Citrulline, you want to take 4 or 5 grams.
+- If you’re taking L-Citrulline, you want to take 4-5 grams.

 - If you’re using Citrulline Malate (2:1), shoot for 6-8 grams.

 Unfortunately, due to the fact that Citrulline is expensive, most supplement companies under-dose it.